xamarin/xamarin-macios/dotnet/BreakingChanges.md

 `ObjCRuntime.ObjCException`.
 Both types had the exact same functionality: they were wrapping a native NSException, and were renamed so that we have identical API and behavior on all platforms.

+## The type 'CFNetwork.MessageHandler' has been removed.

+The type 'CFNetwork.MessageHandler' has been removed.
+Please use 'System.Net.Http.CFNetworkHandler' or the more recent 'Foundation.NSUrlSessionHandler' instead.